DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/VirtualScrolling/description.md

 In this demo, the PivotGrid contains approximately 4000 cells.
 To see virtual scrolling in action, scroll the PivotGrid horizontally.

 This demo shows the PivotGrid bound to the local storage.
-To see virtual scrolling combined with a remote store, see the [Remote Virtual Scrolling](https://js.devexpress.com/Demos/WidgetsGallery/Demo/PivotGrid/RemoteVirtualScrolling) demo.
+To see virtual scrolling when cells display data from a server, refer to the [Remote Virtual Scrolling](https://js.devexpress.com/Demos/WidgetsGallery/Demo/PivotGrid/RemoteVirtualScrolling) demo.